dialtr/libcount/README.md

 The author of the library is investigating whether there is substantial benefit to sparse storage for normal use cases.
-Since the worst case usage is approximately 256Kb, in light of today's typical memory configurations, it is not a priority.
+Since the worst case usage is approximately 256Kb, in light of today's typical memory configurations, it is not a priority at this time.

 This library has not been thoroughly reviewed or tested at this time.